msh9/codinginthetrenches.com/content/2013/on-the-use-of-aws-dynamodb.rst

      and throughput calculations may be hard to figure out initially, once you have the rules you can predict the general throughput cost of an operation and determine the overall IO potential of the system.
-   - **Size scability**: Scaling a other data storage systems involves adding volumes, copying data, or adding whole new data node to a cluster (think of SQL Server or Hadoop).
-Scaling DynamoDB (with one *very* important exception) just involves adding more data to the sytem.
-This bullit point could really be rewritten as the advantage of DynamoDB being a PaaS_.
+   - **Size scability**: Scaling another data storage systems may involve adding volumes, copying data, or adding whole new data node to a cluster (think of SQL Server or Hadoop).
+Scaling DynamoDB (with one *very* important exception) just involves adding more data to the system.
+This bullet point could really be rewritten as the advantage of DynamoDB being a PaaS_.
-   - **A hash based query interface**: I mention this item here because it's the reasonmy current project uses the service.
+   - **A hash based query interface**: I mention this item here because it's the reason my current project uses the service.
 The query interface gives bulk and single record CRUD access to data stored in DynamoDB.
-A good analogy that I have often used for DynamoDB is that the query interface gives the client CRUD access to a very large remote hashmap (or dictionary).
+A good analogy that I have often used for DynamoDB is that the query interface gives the client CRUD access to a very large remote hash map (or dictionary).
 The query end point takes advantage of DynamoDB's data structure requirements (covered later) to provide very fast access to stored data.